640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-BORTEZOMIB (bor TEZ oh mib) is a chemotherapy drug.
-It slows the growth of cancer cells.
-This medicine is used to treat multiple myeloma, and certain lymphomas, such as mantle-cell lymphoma.
+BORTEZOMIB (bor TEZ oh mib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
+It is used to treat multiple myeloma and mantle-cell lymphoma.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.